ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab1.md

 	![](./images/pots/mq-appliance/lab1/image9.png)

-	{% include important.html content="As mentioned earlier, ensure that you use the information from the IP Addresses table in the [Overview of the IBM MQ Appliance PoT](mq_appl_pot_overview.html) document for the following interfaces. " %}
+	{% include important.html content="As mentioned earlier, ensure that you use the information from the IP Addresses table in the [IBM MQ Appliance PoT Environment](mq_appl_pot_setup.html) document for the following interfaces. " %}

 12. Enter **y** to the question **- "Do you want to